ARMv8 Shellcodes from 'A' to 'Z': Building the instruction set

 \subsection{SIMD, floating point and crypto}

 No floating point or cryptographic instruction is alphanumeric.
-Some SIMD are available, but the instructions moving data between SIMD and general purposes registers are not alphanumeric.
+Some \emph{Single Instruction on Multiple Data} (SIMD) are available, but the instructions moving data between SIMD and general purposes registers are not alphanumeric.
 This limits the use of such instructions to very specific cases.
+Therefore, we did not include any of these instructions in $\mathcal A_{\rm max}$.